stephenhillphd/main-blogdown/content/home/hero.md

 +++
 ## I'm **Dr. Stephen E. Hill** and I'm an **Associate Professor** of **Business Analytics**

-Contrary to popular belief, Lorem Ipsum is not simply random text.
+Lorem lorem Contrary to popular belief, Lorem Ipsum is not simply random text.
 It has roots in a piece of classical Latin literature from 45 BC.